Deekshithlabba/Bajaj-Hackrx/RENDER_DEPLOYMENT.md

 ### Common Issues

 1. **Build Fails**:
-   - Check Python version compatibility
+   - Check Python version compatibility (using Python 3.11)
-   - Verify all dependencies in `requirements.txt`
+   - Verify all dependencies in `requirements.txt` and `requirements_minimal.txt`
    - Check build logs in Render dashboard
+   - The deployment script will automatically fallback to minimal requirements if needed

 2. **API Key Errors**:
    - Verify environment variables are set correctly